race-against-ai/ngitl_micro_manager/README.md

 ### Task Creation
 Tasks are created within the **ProjectModel** <br>
-This Model is where all, who would have guessed, Project specific tasks are located, including the creation of Tasks<br>
+This Model is where all project specific tasks are located, including the creation of Tasks<br>

 The Function responsible for task Creation is called